Skip to main content

 Community

+The Town of Inverness is an unincorporated community within Marin County.
 Inverness is located on the southwest shore of Tomales Bay 3.5 miles northwest of Point Reyes Station north of San Francisco, at an elevation of 43 feet.
 It was settled in the 1890’s and is named after Inverness in Scotland.
-In the 2010 census, the population was 1,304.
+In the 2020 census, the population was 1,470.
+Inverness Park is another unincorporated community within Marin County that is counted as part of the Inverness census-designated place, but residents and businesses in Inverness Park receive water services from North Marin Water District rather than Inverness Public Utility District.

 Join our mailing list